Why One-Stop-Shop Consultancies Are Bound to Be Low-Performing

 How OSS boutique consultancies can revise their model to achieve higher profit margins

 While my base advice to aspiring consultancy owners would be not to go down the OSS route to begin with, the reality is that I don’t work with early-stage firms.
-My clients—and consultancy owners that I speak to on a daily basis—run businesses that have been around for at least 4-5 years and have built up significant resources, be it the number of employees or annual revenue.
+My clients—and consultancy owners that I speak to daily—run businesses that have been around for at least 4-5 years and have built up significant resources, be it the number of employees or annual revenue.

-So, the issue that I help these consultancies tackle is what to do next, how to transition the consultancy into a business model that would be more conducive to delivering high-profit margins and would remove a large chunk of the stress that comes with running an OSS business.
+So, the issue that I help these consultancies tackle is what to do next, how to transition the consultancy into a business model that would be more conducive to delivering high-profit margins and would remove a large chunk of the stress of running an OSS business.

 With that in mind, here is what I recommend that boutique consultancies stuck in the OSS model consider: